 In 2000, Eastside Café opened to serve hundreds of hungry individuals.
 Also in 2000, Executive Director Marilyn Farmer and the board drafted and approved a plan for a new shelter for women and children.
 In 2007, the mission proudly celebrated the opening of the Mary L. Weitendorf Women & Family Center.

 Fast forward to today.
-Under the direction of Executive Director Sandi Perzee, MorningStar Mission continues its mission of helping people through numerous programs and services, including the B.E.T.H.
-House, the Emergency Shelter, the 180 Men’s Residential Recovery Program, the East Side Café and the Treasure Chest Thrift Stores.
+Under the direction of Executive Director Sandi Perzee, MorningStar Mission continues its mission of helping people through numerous programs and services, the Emergency Shelter, the 180 Men’s Residential Recovery Program, the East Side Café and the Treasure Chest Thrift Stores.

 Following Pete’s tradition of ministering to the whole person — serving physical needs first, followed by spiritual guidance — MorningStar Mission continues to help all who are in need.